People Want Us To React To Their "Am I The Jerk?" Stories

 Another User Comments:

+“NTJ but I think you’re better off just accepting them and not feeling guilty about stashing them or throwing them out.
 If she’s giving these to everyone she’s buying them in bulk, so you can’t successfully frame this as ‘please spend the money on the kids’ because ordering one less magnet isn’t going to save funds.
 Any other way of framing it is likely to cause offense, make you look like the bad guy, and damage your relationship–is it really worth it?
-You’re not obligated to do anything with these gifts once you’ve received them.

 I have a sibling who gives me a lot of crap I don’t use, and I’ve tried to limit that by saying I am trying to simplify or declutter and don’t want ‘stuff.’
 I’ve had some success with that approach, but I’ve had to get over feeling bad about tossing out things they genuinely thought I’d appreciate because otherwise, I’d have drawers full of random useless objects.” franknelsonyes